Software startups in DC face a candidate market shaped by the DMV’s unique geography and history.

 However, many larger government organizations’ systems have been built out with legacy code.
 Java is entrenched in many federal government systems, and you’ll see a lot of Python as well.
 As a result, newer programming languages haven’t yet gained as strong of a foothold in the DMV region.

 That’s why we like to begin any engagement with a Vacancy Analysis Test to help startups understand what the candidate market looks like.
 If you’re not willing to take these steps before you start the hiring process, you won’t have a realistic view of whether you can find talent locally.

 DC Startups are often B2B, not B2C, and there’s not a lot of consumer-focused mobile app development (yet).

 Silicon Valley is known as the origin of some of our favorite consumer technologies and mobile apps.
 But startup products in DC are more often aimed at helping companies manage and protect data.

 While there are definitely some consumer-focused startups to watch out for, the biggest growth we’ve seen has been in business-to-business products.
 Two of the most common verticals we see growing in the DMV are Cybertech and Healthtech.

-After all, the DMV is home to organizations like the National Institute of Health (NIH), prestigious hospitals such as Walter Reed National Military Medical Center, and universities like Johns-Hopkins and the University of Maryland.
-UMD, for example, boast one of the top cybersecurity programs in the country, and is opening its new Discovery District in Crystal City.
+After all, the DMV is home to organizations like the National Institute of Health (NIH), prestigious hospitals such as Walter Reed National Military Medical Center, and universities like Johns Hopkins and the University of Maryland.
+UMD, for example, boasts one of the top cybersecurity programs in the country and is opening its new Discovery District in Crystal City.
 Programs and organizations like these make DC a great place for B2B startups to find clients and tech talent.